 “I got the Spinal Cord Stimulator because I needed to do something, try anything.”

-A study from June 2019 from the University of California at San Francisco published in the journal Translational perioperative and pain medicine, (2) gave recommendations to doctors on who SCS would be best suggested to, but even then, evidence suggests that Spinal cord stimulation devices may work only in the short-term and what makes it work maybe a a placebo effect in some patients.
-Note anything that gives pain relief, placebo included is, is a blessing to the pain sufferer.
+A study from June 2019 from the University of California at San Francisco published in the journal Translational Perioperative and Pain Medicine, (3) gave recommendations to doctors on who Spinal Cord Stimulation would be best suggested, but even then, evidence suggests that Spinal Cord Stimulation devices may work only in the short-term and what makes it work maybe a placebo effect in some patients.
+Note anything that gives pain relief, placebo included, is a blessing to the pain sufferer.

-Evidence for the efficacy of SCS in Failed Back Surgery Syndrome is accumulating, with most studies demonstrating its efficacy especially for those patients with leg pain as the predominant symptom. . .
-Additionally, it is clear that SCS provides short-term benefit, yet there is no solid evidence that SCS provides any benefit beyond two years of implantation.
+Evidence for the efficacy of SCS in Failed Back Surgery Syndrome is accumulating, with most studies demonstrating its efficacy, especially for those patients with leg pain as the predominant symptom. . .
+Additionally, it is clear that SCS provides short-term benefits, yet there is no solid evidence that SCS provides any benefit beyond two years of implantation.

 Another major concern is the significant placebo effect, which makes the true therapeutic response difficult to judge.”